kwsong0113/diffusion-forcing-transformer/README.md

 This repo is coded by [Kiwhan Song](https://www.linkedin.com/in/kiwhan-song/), an amazing MIT undergrad working with Boyuan Chen and Vincent Sitzmann based on [Boyuan](https://boyuan.space/)'s research template repo.

 The content is not used in the original [Diffusion Forcing](https://boyuan.space/diffusion-forcing) paper but a reimplementation with better architecture for video generation.
 Original Diffusion Forcing code is RNN based to optimize for sequential decision making, while this repo uses Lucidrain's 3DUnet/Transformer optimized for video.

-This repo is released early due to popularity of Diffusion Forcing, and may contain certain bugs which we are trying to fix.
+This repo was released in a rush due to popularity of Diffusion Forcing among large model community, and may contain certain bugs which we will fix.
+Please allow us a few days to release checkpoints and adjust default parameters!
+Right now auto-regressive sampling with this repo is expected to be slow, since transformer essentially denoises the whole sequence but the only take the next token.
+We plan to finalize the parameters of pyramid sampling soon and maybe use that by default.

 # Project Instructions